klover-rs/audioplayer-demo/README.md

 2. after you have done that, click on the button which says "Go To Library"
 3. there you will see all of the playable songs in the directory
 ![image](https://github.com/mari-rs/audioplayer-demo/assets/98649425/40b8f2ae-f4c1-46b1-8167-90beee9cf7fa)
 4. i am sure you can figure the rest yourself out :3

+in case you encounter issues in debug mode like higher buffering times, stutters in audio after seeking etc. This is normal, in release mode you wont experience these issues.